'The Last of Us Part 2' Video Game Review: Not as Good as It Thinks It Is

-(This review does not contain story spoilers for “The Last of Us Part 2”)
+(This review of “The Last of Us Part 2” is free of any story spoilers)

-For a long stretch in the middle of “The Last of Us Part 2” it feels like developer Naughty Dog found its rhythm.
+For a long stretch in the middle of “The Last of Us Part 2” it felt like Naughty Dog, the studio that created the series, had found its rhythm.
 The story really starts to move, the character interactions work really well, and the completely unnecessary crafting mechanics stop feeling so intrusive.
-For a couple hours, I thought that maybe this was one of those rare times when a sequel managed to exceed the beloved first game.
+For a couple hours, I thought that maybe this was one of those rare times when a sequel to a beloved game is actually a meaningful improvement over its predecessor.

 But that feeling didn’t last.
-Eventually, it took a turn that was so ineffective, from a storytelling perspective, and so annoying from a gameplay perspective, that I no longer wanted to play it.
+Shortly after I started having all those positive thoughts, the game took a turn that was so ineffective from a storytelling perspective, and so annoying from a gameplay perspective, that I no longer wanted to play it.
 And that’s the story of my experience with “The Last of Us Part 2.”

 It’s more or less impossible to sell you on what my issue was without sharing spoilers or going into other details that Sony asked critics to not discuss before the game is out.
 But just know that this is a game that simply refuses to be what it should be.
 What it so desperately wants to be.
 It trips over its own feet at every opportunity.